 • Grievance Redressal: Establishing effective mechanisms for addressing concerns and grievances raised by our stakeholders.

 Moreover, JSW Cement intends to make these assessments applicable in the event of a merger or acquisition.
-Upon identifying potential risks for all operations, the company will conduct periodic reviews to map potential issues and track progress toward mitigating salient risks identified as part of the assessment.
+Upon identifying potential risks for all operations, the company will conduct periodic reviews to map potential issues and track progress towards mitigating salient risks identified as part of the assessment.

 Once the human rights risks are identified at the location, they are prioritized based on the applicable standards, enabling us to focus and create action-oriented, efficient, and streamlined plans to prevent and mitigate those risks.

-To demonstrate our commitment, we have become a signatory member of United National Global Compact in 2023.
+To demonstrate our commitment, we have become a signatory member of the United National Global Compact in 2023.